 Just north of Somerset Street there is a pedestrian bridge that will allow you to access either side of the road.

-Video screens, one positioned just north of the pedestrian bridge, another just south of Somerset Street west, will allow spectators to follow the live feed of the 10K race on Saturday night and the marathon on Sunday morning.
+A video wall will be placed just north of the pedestrian bridge and will allow spectators to follow the live feed of the 10K race on Saturday night and the marathon on Sunday morning.